oasci/pitt-biosc1540-2024s/biosc1540/syllabus/assessments.md

 ### Participation

-We will periodically have some worksheets and TopHat questions during class.
+We will frequently have worksheets, in-class activities, and TopHat questions during class.

 [More information](../assessments/participation/README.md)